VBog/Bg-Bible-References/readme.txt

 == Changelog ==

+= 3.11.6 =

+* Added delay in 0.5 sec. when you hover over the link to avoid loading theBible books, if you accidentally moved the cursor around the screen.
+* Added object cache for downloaded books.
+* Added option which allows you to upload Bible verses in links when plugin parse of the text (before display it on the screen).
+* Added option to set the maximum execution time.

 = 3.11.5 =

 * Now plugin interface is available in the Belarusian language.
 Many thanks to Basil Matveev.